 How to make DFSR faster

 Because DFSR’s basic set of technologies is limited to delta encoding and compression, it means it’s impossible to make DFSR faster.
 You would need to replace DFSR to get faster performance.
 If you are looking for a faster alternative to DFSR, consider Resilio Connect, which adds peer-to-peer data transfer, WAN line optimization, smart routing and real-time file system monitoring in order to speed up syncing for today’s enterprise.

-DFSR & VPN
+DFSR & End-To-End Encryption

-DFSR & static IP addresses
+DFSR & Static IP Addresses

-DFSR & WAN connection
+DFSR & WAN Network Connection

-Any good DFSR alternative should have a WAN network support, allowing you to utilize 100% of the available bandwidth in your network independent of distance, latency, or loss.
-To achieve that Connect uses UDP based protocol uTP2 that uses bulk packet transfer with selective acknowledgement of lost packets in transferring large files across vast distances.
+To prevent packet loss over large distances, Resilio Connect uses WAN network support, allowing you to utilize 100% of the available bandwidth in your network totally independent of distance, latency, or loss.
+To achieve this, Resilio Connect uses UDP based protocol uTP2, which uses bulk packet transfer with selective acknowledgement of lost packets in transferring large files across vast distances.

 DFSR & NAT

-NAT, which is usually a firewall that hides server internal address and provides a connection with external IP addresses, makes it impossible for DFSR to connect to a server.
-In order to do this, you will need to open ports for incoming connection on the device so rsync can establish a connection.
+NAT, which is usually a firewall that hides server internal addresses and provides a connection with external IP addresses, makes it impossible for DFSR to connect to a server.
+In order to do this, you will need to open ports for each incoming connection on the device so that rsync can establish a connection.
 Resilio Connect, our DFSR replacement, uses NAT traversal techniques that allow a direct connection between computers without the need to open ports.

 |Cross platform solution||No||Yes|

 |Max number of servers||256 for each replication group||No limits|